-- 97. The second situation considered for the calculation of the CRA concerns EEA currencies that are not in the first situation.
-For these currencies, the same CRA as for the euro applies. - 98.
+- 98. The second situation considered for the calculation of the CRA concerns EEA currencies that are not in the first situation.
+For these currencies, the same CRA as for the euro applies. - 99.
 A specific case is the Norwegian krone.
-For that currency the CRA for the Swedish krona applies.
+For that currency the CRA for the Swedish krona applies. - 100.
+A second specific case is the Swiss franc.
+As Liechtenstein is an EEA member, the CHF shall be treated as specified in paragraph 98.